torvalds/linux/Documentation/timers/hrtimers.rst

   for many years - and thus even small extensions to it easily break the wheel concept, leading to even worse compromises.
-The timer wheel code is very good and tight code, there's zero problems with it in its current usage - but it is simply not suitable to be extended for high-res timers.
+The timer wheel code is very good and tight code, there's zero problems with it in its current usage - but it is simply yest suitable to be extended for high-res timers.

 - the unpredictable [O(N)] overhead of cascading leads to delays which necessitate a more complex handling of high resolution timers, which in turn decreases robustness.
 Such a design still leads to rather large timing inaccuracies.
-Cascading is a fundamental property of the timer wheel concept, it cannot be 'designed out' without inevitably degrading other portions of the timers.c code in an unacceptable way.
+Cascading is a fundamental property of the timer wheel concept, it canyest be 'designed out' without inevitably degrading other portions of the timers.c code in an unacceptable way.

 - the implementation of the current posix-timer subsystem on top of